HAPPEE History

 Students can come and play with a team’s dog for as long as they want and are offered a hug before they leave.
 It is always amazing to watch the stress melt away and beaming smiles appear as they get down on the ground to pet and snuggle with the dog.
 We often hear about their pets and family back home.
 Usually at least once per team stroll, a student (male or female) who is having an extra rough day will break into tears during a long parent hug.
 By the end, they feel better – at least for the moment – and almost always leave smiling.
 Those are the most moving moments for our volunteers, many of whom have children around college age.
 But even those who don’t still provide a tight hug, sympathetic ear, and a dog to love on, which is exactly what the students hope for and expect from us.

-For more stroll pictures, see our Events page.
+For more hangout pictures, see our Events page.

 Other HAPPEE Activities

-One of our favorite things to do is leave little love notes around campus for students.
-Before students return from any kind of school break, HAPPEE volunteers will often write supportive messages in chalk around campus to welcome them back.
+One of our favorite things to do is to leave little love notes around campus for students.
 We also paint rocks with fun and/or inspirational messages to leave all around campus for students to find throughout the semester.
 Especially during exam weeks, those rocks disappear fast!
 We love hearing stories about how students took them home to support their positive self-talk.
-We replenish them as often as we can throughout the semester and put out a total of over 800 painted rocks during the 2021-2023 school years.
+We replenish them as often as we can throughout the semester.

 Another student favorite is each semester’s online DOGGO Bingo cards, on which students can electronically check off boxes (with a Carolina blue pawprint) when they see the pictured dog or other HAPPEE-related item, with small prize bags for all who show us a card with Bingo.